 Our certificate of incorporation authorizes the issuance of 145,000,000 shares of Common Stock and 5,000,000 shares of Preferred Stock, on such terms and at such prices as our Board of Directors may determine.
-The following serves as a summary of share issuance activity during the fiscal year ended September 30, 2017:
+The following serves as a summary of share issuance activity during the fiscal year ended September 30, 2018:

-- 2,670,989 shares of Common Stock pursuant to the conversion of certain Preferred Stock held by the Company's shareholders; - 1,745,810 shares of Common Stock to Amgen, Inc. pursuant to the Common Stock Purchase Agreement entered into with Amgen in September 2016; - 621,942 shares of Common Stock pursuant to the exercise of stock options, warrants and exchange rights and the vesting of restricted stock units;
+- 11,500,000 shares of Common Stock issued in an equity financing in January 2018 that generated \$56.6 million of net proceeds to the Company; and - 2,219,876 shares of Common Stock pursuant to the exercise of stock options, warrants and exchange rights and the vesting of restricted stock units;

-As of September 30, 2017, we had 74,785,426 shares of Common Stock issued and outstanding.
+As of September 30, 2018, we had 88,505,302 shares of Common Stock issued and outstanding.
 The issuance of additional securities in financing transactions by us or through the exercise of options or warrants will dilute the equity interests of our existing stockholders, perhaps substantially, and could result in dilution in the tangible net book value of a share of our Common Stock, depending upon the price and other terms on which the additional shares are issued.